alercah/rado/lang.md

 > Syntax: `val` *identifier* (`:` *type*) = *expression*

 A value statement sets a named value on an item.
 It can be referred to similarly to a compound name, by writing `Item.Value`.
-It can also be used on a list of items (often a tag) to get a list of the values present, such as `Tag.Value`.
+All declarations of the values with the same name must have the same type, but values live in their own namespace.

 A value statement looks sort of like a declaration, but semantically it does not actually behave as one, because it does not really declare a name.
 It is more